 The www.annualcreditreport.com FAQ has lots of additional information about credit reports.

-Never, ever give out sensitive information to someone who calls you to ask for it.
+Never give out sensitive information to someone who calls you to ask for it.
 There are lots of scam artists out there and they have some very smooth lines to get you to give up the information they want.
 If you didn't initiate the call and aren't certain who you're talking to, don't give out the information.

 Mail theft is a major source of information leading to identity theft.
 Never mail a check from the mailbox in front of your house, take it to a drop box.
 And then only if that box will be picked up the same day.
 Also make sure that your incoming mail is as secure as possible, don't let it sit in the box for days, or even overnight.
 Keep the box itself as secure as you can: lock it if it's an option, have the boxes in a clearly visible area, and watch for suspicious activity around them.